rmrector/script.artwork.beef/src/content/usage/settings.md

 Artwork can be preloaded to the Kodi cache for faster browsing of new media.
 Video and music are configured separately.
 Only works for artwork saved locally: if you are going to download all artwork immediately for caching, then you might as well save it somewhere so you won't have to download it again later.
+This requires the Kodi setting 'Allow remote control via HTTP' enabled.

 #### "Manually select multiple images for all media types"